Doctorate in Clinical Psychology

-The second one is relevant experience of at least one year whole time equivalent (not including undergraduate placements).
-This will preferably comprise evidence of several months in a single role.
+The second one is relevant experience of at least one year whole-time equivalent (not including undergraduate placements).
+This must comprise evidence of several months in a single role.
 It is helpful to have had clinical experience that has been supervised by a qualified Clinical Psychologist and to have current understanding of the profession of Clinical Psychology.
-Please see the Entry Requirements section of our website for further details about relevant clinical experience provided by our Clinical Lead.
+Please see the Entry Requirements section of our website for further details about relevant clinical experience.

 The course welcomes applicants from diverse cultural and personal contexts, mature applicants with extensive life experience.
 We welcome applications from people with disabilities, please contact us to discuss your specific situation.
 The University operates an equal opportunities policy.
 The recruitment and selection processes for the Plymouth Doctorate in Clinical Psychology Programme comply with the University of Plymouth Admissions Policy.
-Applicants will not be discriminated against on the basis of race, colour, gender, creed, sexual orientation, age or disability.
-We apply Sections 158 and 159 of the Equal Opportunities Act in our selection process.
+Applicants will not be discriminated against on the basis of any protected characteristic.